-- If you receive an error message stating that your targeted Availability Zone doesn't have sufficient capacity to support the cluster, then complete the steps in the Recreate the cluster in a different Availability Zone section.
+- You receive an error message stating that your targeted Availability Zone doesn't have sufficient capacity to support the cluster.
+Complete the steps in the Recreate the cluster in a different Availability Zone section.

-- If you receive an error message stating that resource creation failed, then complete the steps in the Confirm that you have the correct IAM permissions to create a cluster section, or in the Monitor your Amazon VPC resources section.
+- You receive an error message stating that resource creation failed.
+Complete the steps in the Confirm that you have the correct IAM permissions to create a cluster section, or the Monitor your Amazon VPC resources section.

-- If you receive an error message stating that the creation timed out waiting for worker nodes, then complete the steps in the Confirm that your worker nodes can reach the control plane API endpoint section.
+- You receive an error message stating that the creation timed out when waiting for worker nodes.
+Complete the steps in the Confirm that your worker nodes can reach the control plane API endpoint section.

 Recreate the cluster in a different Availability Zone

-If you launch control plane instances in an Availability Zone with limited capacity, you could receive an error similar to the following:
+If you launch control plane instances in an Availability Zone with limited capacity, then you can receive an error that's similar to the following:

 Cannot create cluster 'sample-cluster' because us-east-1d, the targeted availability zone, does not currently have sufficient capacity to support the cluster.
 Retry and choose from these availability zones: us-east-1a, us-east-1b, us-east-1c

-To resolve this error, create the cluster again using the recommended Availability Zones from the error message.
+To resolve the preceding error, create the cluster again using the recommended Availability Zones from the error message.

-If you're provisioning the cluster using AWS CloudFormation, then pass in values for the Subnets parameter for subnets that match the Availability Zones.
+If you're provisioning the cluster using CloudFormation, then in the Subnets parameter add subnet values that match the Availability Zones.

-If you're using eksctl, then use the --zones flag to pass in the values for the different Availability Zones.
-For example, if you receive the preceding error, then run the following command:
+If you're using eksctl, then use the --zones flag to add the values for the different Availability Zones.
+For example:

 $ eksctl create cluster 'sample-cluster' --zones us-east-1a,us-east-1b,us-east-1c